ginofft/NetVLAD/README.md

 ### Triplet Mining
 Aware of such problem, a technique called triplet mining was developed.
 In a nutshell, Triplet Mining refer to calculation triplet pairs **before** selecting approximate triplet to train the model.
 Which meant, the embedding is calculated **beforehand** (whose value will changed as the model is updated).
 As a result, training time is extremely long.

-A solution is called offline triplet mining - inwhich embedding are calculated **offline** - or an cache is used.
+A solution is called offline triplet mining; In which, **all** triplet are calculated, and then appropriate triplets are choosen.
 -> Require computation resources.

+Due to the shortcomning of Offline Triplet Mining, Online Triplet Mining was born; In which, only triplet in the current **batch** are calculated, and then approriate triplets are choosen.